iredmail/docs/en_US/howto/public.folder.md

 achieve it.

 Let's say you want to share user `public@domain.com`'s mailbox as public folder `PublicMailbox`, and its maildir path is `/var/vmail/vmail1/domain.com/p/u/b/public-20160714100502/Maildir/`.
-What you need to do is just creating a symbol link to this maildir path like this:
+What you need to do are:

+* creating a symbol link to this maildir path like below
+* set proper ACL with `doveadm acl` (check steps above)

+!!! warning

+    There's a dot prepended in public mailbox name, it's `public/.PublicMailbox`, not `public/PublicMailbox`.

 ```
 ln -s /var/vmail/vmail1/domain.com/p/u/b/public-20160714100502/Maildir /var/vmail/public/.PublicMailbox
 ```

-Note: there's a dot prepended in public mailbox name.

 ## References